 Lakehurst was an elegant example of Georgian Revival architecture accented with Neo-Adamesque ornamentation.
 The façade contained seven bays with double-hung six-over-six windows and departed from symmetry with the substitution of a sizeable round-head window in one bay to illuminate a staircase and the addition of a cameo window in another bay.
 The doorway on the south elevation contained a six-panel door with tracery fanlight and half-length sidelights.

 Sophia Taylor constructed an enormous lily pond, a peacock house, and excellent docking facilities.
 White peacocks roamed her eighteen-acre lawn.

 Edward Francis Hoban, sixth Catholic bishop of Cleveland, acquired Lakehurst on July 7, 1943, through the efforts of Eleanor Strong, Sophia Taylor’s sister-in-law, after the property had languished for seven years.
 The Bishop previously attempted to acquire Edgewater at 12611 Lake Shore Boulevard without success.

 The bishop added a chapel connected to the west elevation of the main house.
 The chapel had stained-glass windows from 18th century France, a multi-colored marble floor laid in a geometric pattern, paneled walls painted with floral motifs, and a ceiling mural above the altar.
 Hoban also constructed a one-hole golf course to indulge his love for playing golf.

 Bishop Clarence G. Issenmann was transferred to Cleveland and lived on the estate after Bishop Hoban became ill.

-Sea Gull Inc., represented by attorney Donald D. Smith acquired the property from James Hickey, bishop of Cleveland, February 9, 1978.
+Sea Gull Inc., represented by attorney Donald D. Smith, acquired the property from James Hickey, Cleveland's bishop, on February 9, 1978.
 Smith, one of eight bidders, planned to put together a group to finance the remainder to develop the area possibly into a townhouse complex.

 John J. Carney and Betty Jane Kazen acquired the estate from Sea Gull Inc. on December 28, 1987.

 Carney and architect Robert Corna made a presentation in 1984 to preserve the Lakehurst mansion by making it a party center and adding a swimming pool and tennis courts for the use of all residents.
 The plan he duplex townhouses placed in a staggered arrangement, many with a lake view.
-The plan also included a seven-story mid-rise building situated next to the mansion, for a total of 161 living units.
+The plan also included a seven-story mid-rise building situated next to the mansion for 161 living units.
 The Planning Commission rejected the plan.